+Editor’s Note: This article was last updated February 14, 2024 with the most recent version of Gutenberg (17.7).
 When WordPress 5.0 was released in late 2018, it came with a brand-spankin’-new block editor known as Gutenberg.
 In contrast to the Classic Editor, which was far more reliant on manual code, the block editor offers a modular approach to page and post editing making each piece of content in the editor—from a paragraph to an image gallery to a headline— its own editing block.
-WordPress presents a larger barrier to entry for some, and the Gutenberg Editor was created to make building and updating site content easier.
-With WordPress 5.0, the block editor was absorbed into WordPress core, and […]
+WordPress presents a larger barrier to entry for some, and the Gutenberg Editor was created to make […]

 WordPress Back End Slow?
 15 Ways to Speed Up the Dashboard